Dakota Johnson Reveals Her True Feelings For Jamie Dornan

 “It’s genuinely one of the fastest, closest friendships I’ve ever made in my life, just based on the amount of time we’ve actually known each other.
 I love Jamie, I trust him and I really couldn’t tell you if I could have done this without him.”

-Dakota went on to say that during the filming of Fifty Shades trilogy, they both supported each other on many levels.
+Dakota went on to say that during the filming of the Fifty Shades trilogy, they both supported each other on many levels.
 Their friendship helped each other in overcoming all the sexual situations where their characters had to go naked in front of the camera.

 “He’s my dream partner and supported me, I’ve supported him.
 It’s a lot to ask of two people, of two actors, to take on these highly emotional, sexual situations, but I think we’ve done us proud.”